 Dr. Anne Stoneham is a Diplomate of the American College of Veterinary Emergency and Critical Care.
 She followed her childhood dream of becoming a veterinarian after reading the works of James Herriot and received her DVM degree from Cornell University.
 Following in the steps of Dr. Herriot, she worked on all species, great and small, until she realized that she “lit up like a firefly” (her receptionist’s words) when emergencies came through the clinic door.
 She then completed an internship at the Dove Lewis Emergency Animal Hospital in Portland, Oregon and proceeded to finish a residency in small animal emergency and critical care at the Cummings School of Veterinary Medicine at Tufts University in Massachusetts.
 Before moving to Pittsburgh to join the UVS team, Dr. Stoneham spent more than 10 years working as a specialist in Maryland; serving as emergency department director, working directly with patients and teaching the intricacies of her field to interns, residents, and technicians.
 Her interests include treating acute kidney injury, the hemodynamic changes of sepsis and trauma.

-Dr. Twerdok lives with her fiancé and their numerous pets including her lovable English Springer Spaniel Ellie, multiple rescue cats, and pineapple green-cheeked conure Nora.
-In her free time, Dr. Twerdok enjoys reading Agatha Christie novels and spending time outdoors.
+Dr. Wells lives with her husband and their numerous pets including her lovable English Springer Spaniel Ellie, multiple rescue cats, and pineapple green-cheeked conure Nora.
+In her free time, Dr. Wells enjoys reading Agatha Christie novels and spending time outdoors.

-UVS plans to expand with a growing team of veterinarians as time goes on.
-We also plan to offer additional services to ensure that pet owners and other veterinarians from across the Pittsburgh area have unparalleled access to the most advanced veterinary solutions available.
+UVS plans to expand our team of veterinarians and offer additional services to ensure that pet owners unparalleled access to the most advanced veterinary solutions available.